 Do I need a permit to remove a Crepe Myrtle tree?

 To know whether you need a permit before removing a Crepe myrtle tree, it’s important to consider the size and location of such a tree.
 Trees on public lands will mostly require a permit before removing them.
 Most small trees do not require a permit before removal.
 However, for ordinance-sized Crepe myrtle trees, whether on your property or public land, you should abide by the city ordinance and have an approved permit to cut the tree.

 There are a few things that influence the quote you will be getting for your crepe tree removal cost.
 Some of them are discussed below:

 Location of the Tree

 The location of the Myrtle tree on your property can be an important influence on the cost of removal.
 Trees further away from the house will allow more access to machinery for easy removal.
 While a tree in proximity to your building might be harder to access with equipment.

 Most times, companies resort to manual equipment for tree removal to protect the structure of your home and avoid accidents.
-This usually requires more labour hours, therefore increasing the cost of removal.
+This usually requires more labor hours, therefore increasing the cost of removal.

 Height of the Tree